Brandon Kavanagh

-Brandon Kavanagh (born 21 September 2000) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic.
-His previous clubs are Shamrock Rovers, Bray Wanderers and Derry City.
+Brandon Kavanagh (born 21 September 2000) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Drogheda United.
+His previous clubs are Shamrock Rovers, Bray Wanderers, Derry City and St Patrick's Athletic.

 Career

 Youth career

 A native of Crumlin, Dublin, Kavanagh grew up as a St Patrick's Athletic fan and attended games with his Grandad.
 He began playing with local side Crumlin United, before moving on to St Francis, St Joseph's Boys, Bray Wanderers, Bohemians and finally Shamrock Rovers.
 While at St Joseph's Boys, he was part of a formidable side that included fellow future professional footballers Joe Redmond, Aaron Bolger, Jonathan Afolabi, Andy Lyons, Promise Omochere, Ryan Burke and Max Murphy among others.
 He had trials with Birmingham City, Southampton, Brighton & Hove Albion and Sheffield United as a youth player, none of which materialised in a move.

 Shamrock Rovers

 Kavanagh made his senior debut for Shamrock Rovers on 7 February 2018 in a 2–1 Leinster Senior Cup win over St Mochta's at Tallaght Stadium, in which he opened the scoring from the penalty spot in the 33rd minute.
 On 16 April 2018, he made his league debut for the club, replacing Sean Kavanagh from the bench in the 73rd minute of a 1–0 defeat away to Bray Wanderers at the Carlisle Grounds.
 He made 19 appearances in all competitions in his first season at senior level with the club.
 On 18 October 2019, Kavanagh scored his first career League of Ireland Premier Division goal, netting in a 3–0 win away to UCD, which saw the home side's relegation confirmed.
 He made 24 appearances in all competitions in the 2019 season and was also part of the matchday squad for the 2019 FAI Cup Final which his side won on penalties against Dundalk at the Aviva Stadium.
 With first team involvement limited in 2020, Kavanagh mainly featured for the club's reserve side Shamrock Rovers II in the League of Ireland First Division, scoring 9 goals in 16 appearances which saw him named in the PFAI First Division Team of the Year.
 In December 2020, he was linked with a move to Premier League side Crystal Palace.